Accelerating Iterative SpMV for Discrete Logarithm Problem Using GPUs: Background

 \subsection{Sparse-Matrix--Vector product on GPUs}

 Sparse-matrix computations pose some difficulties on GPUs, such as irregular memory accesses, load balancing and low cache efficiency.
-Several papers have focused on choosing suitable matrix formats and appropriate kernels to overcome the irregularity of the sparse matrix \cite{BELL08,BELL09,VAZQ09}.
+Several papers have focused on choosing suitable matrix formats and appropriate kernels to overcome the irregularity of the sparse matrix \cite{BELL08,VAZQ09}.
 These works have explored implementing efficiently SpMV over real numbers.
 Schmidt et al. \cite{SHMI11} proposed an optimized matrix format to accelerate exact SpMV over GF(2), that can be used in the linear algebra step of the Number Field Sieve (NFS) for integer factorization~\cite{STAC08}.
 Boyer et al. \cite{BOYE10} have adapted SpMV kernels over small finite fields and rings $\mathbb{Z}/m\mathbb{Z}$, where they used double-precision floating-point numbers to represent ring elements.
 In our context, since the order of the considered finite ring is large (hundreds of bits), specific computing models and addressing models should be used.

-In this work, we have a prime $\ell$ (typically between 160 and 320 bits), along with an $N$-by-$N$ sparse matrix $A$ defined over $\mathbb{Z}/\ell\mathbb{Z}$, and we want to solve the linear system $Aw =0$ over $\mathbb{Z}/\ell\mathbb{Z}$.
+In this work, we have a prime $\ell$, along with an $N$-by-$N$ sparse matrix $A$ defined over $\mathbb{Z}$, and we want to solve the linear system $Aw=0$ over $\mathbb{Z}/\ell\mathbb{Z}$.
 A feature of the index calculus context that we consider here, is that $A$ contains small values (e.g. 32-bit integers).
 In fact, around $90\%$ of the non-zero coefficients are $\pm1$.

 The very first columns of $A$ are relatively dense, then the column density decreases gradually.
 The row density does not change significantly.
 We denote by $n_{\mathrm{NZ}}$ the number of non-zero elements in $A$.
-See Figure~\ref{FFS matrix} for an example matrix taken from an FFS computation.
+See Figure~\ref{FFS matrix} for a typical density plot of a matrix arising in an FFS computation.

 We will use the Wiedemann algorithm as a solver.
-This algorithm iterates a very large number of matrix-vector products of the form $v' \leftarrow Av$, where $v$ and $v'$ are dense $N$-coordinate vectors.
+This algorithm iterates a very large number of matrix-vector products of the form $v \leftarrow Au$, where $u$ and $v$ are dense $N$-coordinate vectors.
 The major part of this work deals with how to accelerate this product.